Aditya1404Sal/VulcanGuard/README.md

 1. **Rate Limiter**:
    - Controls the rate of incoming traffic to prevent overwhelming the network.
    - Protects against DDoS attacks and ensures fair usage of network resources.
+   - Supports sticky HTTP session brownlisting: If a valid request with a session ID exceeds a pseudo rate of X requests in Y seconds, the source IP will be temporarily brownlisted (denied service for 10 minutes).

 2. **eBPF-based XDP Packet Filter**:
    - Utilizes eBPF (Extended Berkeley Packet Filter) for high-performance packet filtering.